BinarySoftware/C-Display/README.md

 Hardcoding No Mo.

-To see example of usage, open `main.c`
+To see example of usage, open `main.c`.
+To test, simply run with `./run.sh`

 ### Display.h
 This is the main library.
 It provides all necessary elements to run C-Display.